openaps/docs/docs/Setup/rpi.md

 `sudo raspi-config`

-to expand filesystem, change user password and set timezone (in internationalization options)
+to expand filesystem, change user password and set timezone (in internationalization options).
+This will take effect on the next reboot, so it is a good idea to go ahead and run `sudo reboot` now.

 <br>
 ## Update the Raspberry Pi